Voice-controlled Glas thermostat supports Cortana, Alexa, and Google Assistant

 Nest defined smart thermostats by reimagining an important but forgotten home appliance, and Johnson Controls’ Glas is about to take that evolution further.
-Shipping next week after a January reveal at CES, the transparent, voice-controlled thermostat today addressed its key issue — dependence on Microsoft’s Cortana — by adding support for Amazon’s Alexa and Google Assistant.
+Shipping next week after its official January reveal at CES, the transparent, voice-controlled thermostat today addressed its key issue — dependence on Microsoft’s Cortana — by adding support for Amazon’s Alexa and Google Assistant.

 As its name suggests, Glas attempts to blend into a room by adopting a large translucent OLED touchscreen that reveals the wall behind it.
 The result steps beyond Nest-style modernism into Minority Report-quality futurism, with brightly colored buttons that hover within a glass pane atop a metallic perch.